pranavk/pranavk.me/_posts/2014-06-01-mediaserver-provider-in-gnome-online-accounts.md

 accomplish major part of its task.
 It calls the dleyna-server methods to get all the servers around and then probe each one of them for their properties.

-Here's the brief description of architecture I am following.

-The provider includes :

-**goamediaservermanager.h, goamediaservermanager.c**

-**goamediaserverdevice.h, goamediaserverdevice.c**

-**goadleynaserverdevice.xml, goadleynaserver.xml**

-The first two files represents media server manager which manages all the available media servers around.
-It makes calls to dleyna-server DBus API whose interface can be seen in **goadleynaserver.xml**.

-Next two files represents the media server device which manages all the properties of the media server.
-MediaServer device is probed using dleyna-server DBus API whose interface is represented in **goadleynaserverdevice.xml**.
-The MediaServer manager essentially holds a list of all such mediaserver device objects available in a hash table.

-The main file goamediaserverprovider.c uses above classes viz. **MediaServerManager**, **MediaServerDevice** and accomplishes its task through objects of these classes.

 You can have a look at my code in a separate WIP branch I am maintaining over at github [here](https://github.com/pranavk/gnome-online-accounts/tree/mediaprovider).
 The